fglock/Perlito/README-perlito5-Java.md

   - object system is partially implemented
       - method resolution order is not selectable
-      - AUTOLOAD for subroutine calls is not implemented
       - method caching is not implemented
+      - interaction between inheritance and overloading need more tests

   - tied variables are partially implemented
-        - DESTROY not used because we use Java memory management
+      - DESTROY not used, because we use Java memory management
-      - tie scalar implemented
+      - tie scalar works
       - tie array incomplete
       - tie hash incomplete
       - tie filehandle todo

   - overload is partially implemented
+      - overload string, number, boolean work
       - binary operators not implemented
       - mutators and assignment not implemented
       - dereferencing, iterators, filetest not implemented